 JCC Floor Hockey Rules & Policies

 As this league is about fun, safety, and parity, players are expected to behave with respect towards all of the other players in the league and to the referee.
-In the event that a player receives a suspension and/or more than 20 minutes of penalties during the year (including playoffs), their admittance to the following year is subject to review of the JCC in consultation with the JCC Floor Hockey Committee.
+In the event that a player receives a suspension and/or more than 20 minutes of penalties during the year (including playoffs), their admittance to the following year is subject to review by the JCC Administrator.
 If a player is deemed to have either instigated a fight, deliberately attempted to injure another player, or flagrantly disrespected or taunted any member of the league in any manner, they will be banned from the league immediately, and forever.
 Simply put, the JCC Floor Hockey League is about building a fun, safe, and tolerant community.

 No arguing with referees will be tolerated.
-Team captains only, are permitted to consult with the referee during the game.
+Only team captains are permitted to consult with the referee during the game.

 The following rules have been designed to ensure a safe environment.
-They are subject to review and modification by the league Committee.
+They are subject to review and modification by the JCC Administrator.
 Any changes will be communicated to all league players.

 Admittance to the League

 As this league is about fun, safety, and parity, players are expected to behave with respect towards all of the other players in the league and to the referee.
-In the event that a player receives a suspension and/or more than 20 minutes of penalties during the year (including playoffs), their admittance to the following year is subject to review of the JCC in consultation with the JCC Floor Hockey Committee.
+In the event that a player receives a suspension and/or more than 20 minutes of penalties during the year (including playoffs), their admittance to the following year is subject to review by the JCC Administrator.
 If a player is deemed to have instigated a fight or has attempted to deliberately injure another player, they will be banned from the league forever.

 Team Selection